Joel-Haeberli/computer-science/docs/themes/Carving.md

 ## Concept

-Carving tools are used as a last-resort, best-effort method to extract files from unstructured data blobs.
+Carving tools are used as a **last-resort**, best-effort method to extract files from unstructured data blobs.
 They search for file headers and footers, and sometimes look for file structures or patterns.
 Some tools also look for partial filesystem structures.
 The term "carving" comes from the English word "carve," similar to carving wood.

 ## Tools